zackees/vidcrawler/README.md

 ```

 # Releases
+  * 1.0.40: Remove `shell=True` to get better ctrl-c behavior in Windows.
   * 1.0.39: More pinned deps problems fixed.
   * 1.0.38: One of the scrapers has a pinned dependency, install it with [full]
   * 1.0.37: Misc fixes.